jackkboyd/Lifting-Project/README.md

 ## Pipelines
 Pipeline 1: I am extracting data from an excel document and loading it onto my AWS RDS server.
 As part of this pipeline I am creating new members via fact file imports to manage the size of my dimension tables.
 I'll also be implementing a mini file review process as part of the import to ensure data quality.

+## This is a test
+Testing commit in new environment